 No doubt, video remains an effective way to showcase walk-through services and portray company culture.
 Live streaming gives a raw, unedited look into your brand.
 From product launches to behind-the-scenes, going live allows engagement with customers in real-time.

 Videos that are less than one minute in length do well on TikTok and Instagram Reels.
-As video content grows in 2023, brands must create engaging videos for social apps.
+As video content continues to grow, brands must create engaging videos for social apps.

 Increasing importance of local searches